modelscope/richdreamer/gpu_installation_guide.md

 cd ./outputs/nerf/tmp/nd-mv-nerf/tex-fast/a_DSLR_photo_of_a_strawberry_glazed_donut,_3d_asset/save
 ```

-Below is an image of the donut I created using RichDreamer.
+Below is a gif of the donut I created using RichDreamer.
 I used
 Blender to examine the 3d model in obj format.

 <img src=".\figs\strawberry_donut.gif" alt="3d model of strawberry donut" style="zoom:200%;" />